XMPro/Multi-Agent/docs/Glossary.md

 ## Terms

 ### A
+- **Agents**: Autonomous AI entities within Multi-Agent Generative Systems that perform specific tasks.
+There are three main types:

+   1. Content Agents: Focus on gathering, analyzing, and producing information using LLMs.
+   2. Decision Agents: Analyze data and make informed decisions using LLMs for reasoning.
+   3. Hybrid Agents: Combine capabilities of both Content and Decision Agents.

+   Agents work collaboratively to optimize complex industrial processes and enhance productivity.

 - **ARIA (Accessible Rich Internet Applications)**: A set of attributes that can be added to HTML elements to improve the accessibility of web content and applications.
 In XMPro MAGS, ARIA is implemented in the web UI pages to enhance their accessibility for users relying on assistive technologies.
 ARIA helps convey structure, functionality, and updates to screen readers and other assistive technologies, ensuring that all users can effectively interact with these key interfaces.

+### C
+- **Content Agents**: Specialized AI agents that focus on gathering, analyzing, and producing information.
+They excel at tasks such as compiling reports, maintaining knowledge bases, and creating documentation.
+In Content Agents, the Large Language Model (LLM) is primarily used for content generation and curation, making them crucial for managing and synthesizing data in industrial operations.

 ### D
+- **Decision Agents**: AI agents that form the core of Multi-Agent Generative Systems (MAGS) in industrial settings.
+They analyze data, evaluate options, and make informed decisions based on deep knowledge of processes, quality standards, and operational metrics.
+In Decision Agents, the LLM is used for reasoning that includes observing, reflecting, planning, and action.
+These agents typically comprise 60%-70% of the agent team in MAGS.

 - **Deontic Principles**: Deontic principles come from a branch of logic that deals with duty, obligation, and permission.
 In XMPro MAGS, we use these ideas to set clear rules for our AI agents.
 These rules tell the agents:
    - What they must do (obligations)
    - What they can do (permissions)